Why It Works

 - 1 cup fine cornmeal

 - 1 tablespoon plus 2 teaspoons kosher salt, plus more for seasoning

 - 1/2 teaspoon cayenne pepper

 - 1 pound shiitake mushrooms, stems trimmed

-- 4 (6-inch) lengths soft baguette, split lengthwise (see note above)
+- 4 (6-inch) lengths soft baguette, split lengthwise (see note)

 - Shredded iceberg lettuce and sliced tomatoes, for serving